alexbosworth/ln-service/README.md

 ### getForwardingConfidence

 Get the confidence in being able to send between a direct pair of nodes

-Requires LND built with `routerrpc` build tag

-Note: this method is not supported in LND 0.8.2 and below.

     {
       from: <From Public Key Hex String>